Psychiatric Technician (Aide)

 What Do Psychiatric Technicians & Aides Do?

 Psychiatric technicians and aides are employed at psychiatric hospitals, correction centers, residential mental health centers, and substance abuse centers.
-Day-to-day responsibilities vary between aides and technicians as well as based on job title, place of employment, and education.
+Day-to-day responsibilities vary between aides and technicians based on job title, place of employment, and education.

 Typical job duties for psychiatric aides include: